Biomedical Imaging

 Learn more about the CLPL | Learn more about Dr. Audi

-Led by Dr. Kristina Ropella, the Functional MRI Research Laboratory specializes in the use of MRI to assess brain function (fMRI).
-Researchers in the Functional MRI Research Laboratory create imaging strategies, sequences, and instrumentation related to fMRI.
+Researchers in the Functional MRI Research Laboratory specialize in the use of MRI to assess brain function, creating imaging strategies, sequences, and instrumentation related to fMRI.
 This specialization may include neuroscience and vision research.

-The Integrative Neural Systems Laboratory is developing techniques to fully fuse data sets from functional magnetic resonance imaging (fMRI), electroencephalography (EEG), and functional near infrared spectroscopy (fNIRS) in space and time to investigate the brain networks that mediate perception and action.
+The Integrative Neural Systems Laboratory develops techniques to fuse data sets from functional magnetic resonance imaging, electroencephalography, and functional near infrared spectroscopy to investigate the brain networks that mediate perception and action.

 Learn more about the INSL | Learn more about Dr. Beardsley

-The interests of the Nanomedicine and Image-Guided Interventions Laboratory (NIGIL) include molecular imaging in small animal models, gold nanoparticles with tunable surface plasmons for imaging and photo-thermal ablation, cancer imaging and therapy, near-infrared and shortwave infrared optical imaging and tomography systems, and multimodal optical and MRI contrast agent development.
+The interests of the Nanomedicine and Image-Guided Interventions Laboratory (NIGIL) include molecular imaging, photo-thermal ablation, near-infrared and shortwave infrared optical imaging and tomography systems, and contrast agent development.

-Led by Drs.
-Schmit, Scheidt and Beardsley, the Neuroimaging Research Laboratories include the Integrative Neural Engineering & Rehabilitation Laboratory (INERL), the Neuromotor Control Laboratory (NMCL), and the Integrative Neural Systems Laboratory.
-Together, these laboratories focus on neural systems and neurorehabilitation imaging, including areas in MRI such as diffusion tensor imaging (DTI) and tractography, and multi-modal fusion of fMRI, magnetoencephalography (MEG) and electroencephalography (EEG).
+The Neuroimaging Research Laboratories focus on neural systems and neurorehabilitation imaging, including areas in MRI such as diffusion tensor imaging and tractography, and multi-modal fusion of fMRI, magnetoencephalography and electroencephalography.

 Learn more about INERL | Learn more the NMCL | Learn more about Dr. Beardsley

-The Ocular & Computer Vision Laboratory (OCVL) uses non-invasive imaging techniques such as adaptive optics ophthalmoscopy, optical coherence tomography, and fundus photography combined with computer vision techniques to assess the structure and function of the living retina at both a macro and sub-micron scales.
-The OCVL actively collaborates with clinical, academic, and industrial partners to augment the development of experimental and computational tools and further understanding of vision and ocular pathologies.
+The Ocular & Computer Vision Laboratory uses non-invasive imaging techniques to assess the structure and function of the living retina at both a macro and sub-micron scales.

 Learn more about the OCVL | Learn more about Dr. Cooper

-To understand how human behavior is guided by perception, the SNAP Lab uses neuroimaging and neural stimulation methods to study the neurobiology of attention and perception in the visual, auditory, and olfactory domains.
-In addition, the SNAP Lab develops computational tools used to analyze data acquired using functional Magnetic Resonance Imaging (fMRI), Diffusion Imaging (DTI/DSI), and Transcranial Magnetic Stimulation (TMS).
+The SNAP Lab uses neuroimaging and neural stimulation methods to study the neurobiology of attention and perception in the visual, auditory, and olfactory domains while developing computational tools used to analyze data acquired through functional Magnetic Resonance Imaging, Diffusion Imaging, and Transcranial Magnetic Stimulation.

 Learn more about the SNAP Lab | Learn more about Dr. Greenberg